-- a) Write a C program to find the minimum, maximum and average in an array of integers. - b) Write a function to compute mean, variance, Standard Deviation, sorting of n elements in a single dimension array. - c) Write a C program that uses functions to perform the following: - d) Addition of Two Matrices - e) Multiplication of Two Matrices - f) Transposeofamatrix with memory dynamically allocated for the new matrix as row and column counts may not be the same. - g) Write C programs that use both recursive and non-recursive functions - h) To find the factorial of a given integer. - i) To find the GCD (greatest common divisor) of two given integers. - j) To find x^n
+- a) Write a C program to find the minimum, maximum and average in an array of integers. - b) Write a function to compute mean, variance, Standard Deviation, sorting of n elements in a single dimension array. - c) Write a C program that uses functions to perform the following: - d) Addition of Two Matrices - e) Multiplication of Two Matrices - f) Transposeofamatrixwithmemorydynamicallyallocatedforthenewmatrixasrowandcolumn counts may not be the same. - g) Write C programs that use both recursive and non-recursive functions - h) To find the factorial of a given integer. - i) To find the GCD (greatest common divisor) of two given integers. - i) To find x^n